4msar/Laravel-php/README.md

-# php
+# Welcome To Student Database Github Repo.
 This is a Codeigniter php project......
-A Student Database Sysytem.
+Student Management Database Sysytem.

 This Sysytem is used for collage, Technical School & Collage, Polytechnic etc.